 Hiking, snowmobiling, snowshoeing, dog sled rides, sledding and sleigh rides are popular winter activities.
-Skiing and snowboarding are well-known sports in Colorado, and can be found in our Sports and Recreation section.
+Skiing and snowboarding are well-known sports in Colorado.

 Hot springs can be a luxurious (but sometimes expensive) treat, especially after an active day outside.
 There are many pricey options, but try Ouray Hot Springs Pool for a cheaper choice between Grand Junction and Durango.

 Colorado National Parks

 The Rocky Mountain National Park near Boulder, CO offers hiking, camping, fishing, scenic drives, horseback riding and wildlife.
 In winter, snowshoeing and cross-country skiing, sledding, snowmobiling and winter hikes are popular outdoor activities.
 Ranger-led tours are available for snowshoeing and cross-country skiing.